chbooks/styleGuide_ebooks/readme.md

 #####OEBPS/manifest.opf

-* Make sure the file name is referenced properly by the container.xml file in the META-INF directory.
+* Make sure the manifest.opf file path is referenced properly by the container.xml file in the META-INF directory.
-* The unique id or uid is always the 13 digit ISBN of the edition, without hyphens.
-This is the same id as in the header of the navigation.ncx file and will be repeated as the identifier (for Dublin Core) in the metadata section below.
+* Include the unique id here as well.
+This is the same id as in the header of the navigation.ncx file.
+It is always the 13 digit ISBN of the edition, without hyphens and it will be repeated as the identifier (for Dublin Core) in the metadata section below.

-There are four sections in this file: metadata, manifest, spine and guide.
+There are __four__ sections in this file: metadata, manifest, spine and guide.

 ######1.
 Metadata